lisamhobson/lisamhobson/README.md

 🧬 My project is "Using Human Genetics to Identify Novel Protein Biomarkers for Enhanced Prediction and Early Detection of Cancer"

-💻 I'm new to the field of epidemiology and coding

 <i> 🏳️‍🌈 LGBTQ+ in STEM 🔬 </i>